Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-01-Tutorial_Of_Python_In_Stanford.md

-# Tutorial of Python in Stanford university
+# Tutorial of Python in  Stanford's CS224n

 This is just arragement and rewritten for my python study, So If I have a problem in document, let me know about it